nicklansley/nick-stable-diffusion/README.md

 the project working on your machine.
 Check the commits list for the latest changes at https://github.com/nicklansley/nick-stable-diffusion/commits

 ### Latest:
+* NEW: Added new 'auto-upscale' option in Advanced page, which will automatically upscale all images just created.
 * NEW: Enhance and rescale images using latest GPFGAN AI processing including face restoration, performed from Library page.
 * NEW: API published at https://documenter.getpostman.com/view/10078469/2s7Z7Zou9h